Sciatica vs. Pinched Nerve Pain — What’s the Difference?

 In many cases, mild sciatica may improve over time, but you should see a doctor if at-home remedies don’t relieve pain or other symptoms.
 If symptoms are severe, constant or disrupt daily life, you should plan to see a physician.
 While less common, sciatica can also hinder bladder and bowel control, leading to incontinence.

-A pinched nerve occurs when excess pressure is placed on a nerve by surrounding structures, including tendons, muscles, cartilage, bones or tissues.
+A pinched nerve occurs when a nerve experiences excess pressure by surrounding structures, including tendons, muscles, cartilage, bones or tissues.
 A pinched nerve causes pain, weakness, numbness and tingling.
 While sciatica is a pinched sciatic nerve, a pinched nerve can occur anywhere in the body.

 While a pinched nerve causes pain, a pinched nerve doesn’t hurt all the time.
 People may experience episodes of pain with periods of relief.
 Pinched nerves often develop in the back, but they can also develop in the wrists and cause carpal tunnel syndrome.